Bedrock-OSS/bedrock-wiki/docs/blocks/parts-of-custom-tree.md

     - Saplings can be bonemealed

 - Issues:
-    - If leaves are broken using shears, they can drop normal loot too
     - Due to some Minecraft bugs leaves will decay after reloading chunks
+    - If you made a structure with these blocks, it will crash the game when generated using features.
+Minecrfat bug.

 :::tip
 To make leaves decay, you need to use `/fill` command that will replace custom_leaves with custom_leaves.
 It is needed for switching decaying to true because on player placing it sets decaying to false.